navapbc/template-infra/docs/decisions/infra/0007-database-migration-architecture.md

 ### Execute via a Lambda Function

 In this method, a Lambda function is used as the primary method of migration.
 Either the Lambda is the only compute infrastructure, or it works in conjunction with an EC2 instance or ECS task running something like Flyway.
-The Lambda needs some sort of stateful supporting infrastructure (like S3 or EC2) for saving the state of the migration, as Lambdas are inherently stateless.
+The Lambda needs some sort of stateful supporting infrastructure (like S3 or EC2, or even a temporary table in the database) for saving the state of the migration, as Lambdas are inherently stateless.

 #### Infrastructure Required